shivam091/unit_measurements/README.md

 end
 ```

 All units allow aliases, as long as they are unique.
-Unit names can be used to
+Unit name can be used to
 define the unit as long as it is unique.
 All unit names are case sensitive.

 ### Namespaces